 INTRODUCED ON the day of , 2019.

-PASSED, APPROVED, AND ADOPTED this day of 2019.
+PASSED, APPROVED, AND ADOPTE D thisday of 2019.

 PAULA PEROTTE, MAYOR

-ATTEST:

-APPROVED AS TO FORM:
+ATTEST: APPROVED AS TO FORM:

-DEBORAH S. LOPEZ CITY CLERK MICHAEL JENKINS CITY ATTORNEY STATE OF CALIFORNIA) COUNTY OF SANTA BARBARA) ss.
+DEBORAH S. LOPEZ CITY CLERK MICHAEL JENKINS CITY ATTORNEY

+STATE OF CALIFORNIA) COUNTY OF SANTA BARBARA) ss.
 CITY OF GOLETA)

-I, Deborah S. Lopez, City Clerk of the City of Goleta, California, do hereby certify that the foregoing Ordinance No. 19- was introduced on , and adopted at a regular meeting of the City Council of the City of Goleta, California, held on the , by the following roll-call vote, to wit:
+foregoing Ordinance No. 19 was in city of Goleta, California, do hereby certify that the troduced on, and adopted at a regular of Goleta, California, held on the, by the

 AYES:

 NOES:

 ABSENT:

 ABSTENTIONS:

 (SEAL)

-DEBORAH S. LOPEZ CITY CLERK Exhibit 1
+DEBORAH S. LOPEZ CITY CLERK

+Exhibit 1